alibaba/UI-Ins/README.md

 ## 📮 Contact

-Fell free to contact `liangyuchen@ruc.edu.cn` if you have any questions.
+Feel free to contact `liangyuchen@ruc.edu.cn` if you have any questions.

 ## License